basho/riak-dotnet-client/SECURITY.md

 ### `authentication` element

+* `username` - this is a required attribute that will be used to authenticate the client.
+It must exactly match the user name configured via the `riak-admin security` command on your Riak cluster.

+* `password` - this is an optional attribute that is used when client certificates are not configured.

 * `clientCertificateAuthorityFile` - this attribute provides a full or relative path to the certificate containing the public key portion of your certificate authority's root cert.
 If you are using a commercial CA this attribute can be removed.

 * `clientCertificateFile` - this attribute provides a full or relative path to the client certificate you are using.
+If this attribute is used the `password` attribute can be removed.

 * `clientCertificateSubject` - this attribute is used to load client certificates from the Windows certificate store.
 It must *exactly* match